 It is thought that the South Gate would have been just before where Boley Hill meets St Margaret’s Street, and there is a helpful plaque on a wall that identifies the location.
 One can wonder whether, if the Viking fortification had been outside this gate, the location would have been where Boley Hill House and Lodge now stand, near the junction of Boley Hill with St Margaret’s Avenue.

 I did not find it possible to exclude any of the entrances as a possible site for the Viking fortification, although I favour the Bridge Gate because the Vikings had a tendency to use waterways and, by blocking the Bridge Gate, they could fend off any support for Alfred from that direction.
 I was also told by a helpful volunteer at the cathedral that the Bridge Gate currently appears to be the narrow favourite!
-I thought it unlikely that an attacking force would cross the bridge, because such structures restrict the flow of men, making them more vulnerable.
+It seems unlikely that an attacking force would cross the bridge, because such structures restrict the flow of men, making them more vulnerable.
 If there really had been docks beyond the North Gate it is possible that they could have disembarked there.
 Alternatively, the Vikings could have disembarked at Chatham and then came up Watling Street to the East Gate of Rochester.